Proposals for New Courses and for Changes in Existing Courses

 Proposals for New Courses

 Proposals for new Yale College courses are reviewed by the Course of Study Committee, as are previously taught courses returning to the curriculum after an absence of more than seven years.

 The CIM form may be completed and submitted for DUS approval by an instructor, a department registrar, or any person with a Yale NetID and password.
 As DUS, you are responsible for verifying that the details of the course are accurately described on the form, for completing some questions at the end of the form, and for submitting the proposal to the Course of Study Committee for review.
 After it is submitted, the proposal is included on the agenda of a subsequent meeting of the committee.
 Proposals must be submitted one week prior to a CSC meeting for inclusion on that meeting’s agenda.

 Course proposals must be submitted in time for the Yale College Faculty to vote on them.
 (The Yale College Faculty meets on the first Thursday of each month during term-time, except in September and January.)
 In the fall term the last meeting of the Course of Study Committee before the December faculty meeting is usually the Thursday before Thanksgiving.
 Therefore, forms for courses being proposed for the spring term must be submitted to the committee by early November.
-New courses being proposed for the following academic year should be submitted by mid-April, at least two weeks before the committee’s last meeting of the year in early May.
-New courses submitted after mid-April arrive too late for inclusion in the initial online publication of the YCPS and in Yale Course Search.
+New courses being proposed for the following academic year should be submitted by mid-March.
+New courses submitted after the deadline are too late for inclusion in the initial online publication of the YCPS and in Yale Course Search.
 Such courses will be added to the online systems by mid-August.

 Most helpful to the Course of Study Committee in understanding the nature of a proposed course are: